|Board of Management||Parents Association||Whole School Food Committe||Entering & Leaving the School||Punctuality|

 During the school day entrance and exit is through the front door of the school.
 It is important that you always consult with the secretary before visiting any classroom to explain the purpose of your visit.

-Please note that school begins at 8.50 a.m. each morning and complicated each day at 2.30 p.m.
+Please note that school begins at 8.50 a.m. each morning for all classes and finishes at 2:30pm each day.